PSU-Research-Computing/psurc-docs/source/unix_software/python.rst

 After you have set these evironment variables in your shell you are set to schedule jobs through slurm.
 These environment variables will only live as long as your session is open.
 You will have to set them every time you login and want to run a job with your virtualenv in slurm.

-You can add ``PYTHONPATH`` and ``PYTHONHOME`` to your ``.bashrc`` to make the changes last after you logout.
+You can add ``PYTHONPATH`` and ``PYTHONHOME`` to your ``~/.bashrc`` to make the changes last after you logout.
 This will likely cause issues when creating new virtualenvs, using pyenv and using the python interpreter outside of your env and slurm.